The Macartney mission to China 1793-94

 The collision between the two, very different, civilizations of Britain and China is usually recorded in totally negative terms.
 Britain was arrogant, bellicose and was nurturing a developing superiority complex.
 China did not know it then but its long supremacy as the most populated, richest and most civilized nation was rapidly coming to an end.

 It is wrong to consider that the whole mission was clouded by mutual hatred that could only find an outlet in the war that was to come.
+The Chinese interpreter Li Zibiao stayed on in China and continued to write to his British friends.

-The two Chinese officials Wang Wenxiong and Qiao Renjie who accompanied for the whole five months of the mission were the people who saw most of the British visitors.
+The two Chinese officials Wang Wenxiong and Qiao Renjie who accompanied the mission for the whole five months were the people who saw most of the British visitors.
 They showed no sign of despising their guests, quite the contrary.
-When the party reached Guangzhou and was soon to part, Sir John Barrow ➚ was invited to accompany Wang and Qiao in a visit to the pleasure houses for a night of booze and prostitutes.
+When the party reached Guangzhou and was soon to part, Sir John Barrow ➚ was invited to accompany Wang and Qiao on a visit to the pleasure houses for a night of booze and prostitutes.
 Barrow was just implored not to tell anyone of the trip; such was the level of trust that had developed.
 Macartney was impressed by the dignity and kindliness of the two mandarins.
 He records that on their parting: “They shed tears at parting and showed such marks of sensibility and concern as could proceed from none but sincere and uncorrupted hearts.
 If ever I could forget the friendship and attachment of these two worthy men, or the services they rendered us, I should be guilty of the deepest ingratitude.”

 One member of Sir George’s family took this friendship with China even further.
 This was Sir Halliday Macartney ➚ (1833-1906) who trained as a doctor.
 He went to China as part of the British forces in the Second Opium War.
 He then joined General Charles Gordon in supporting the Qing side in the Taiping Rebellion.
 He went on to marry the niece of leading figure Li Hongzhang.
 In one of the strangest symmetries in history he acted as counselor for the Chinese government when the first Chinese legation was opened in London.
 He was even involved in the notorious kidnap of Dr. Sun Yatsen in 1896.
 He was awarded the Chinese Imperial Order of the Double Dragon in 1906.